aappddeevv/scala-vdom/README.md

 sometimes uses a VDom instance to conveniently collect together the arguments for describing the change but it is conceptually independent on the VDom layer.
 * IOAction: A monad that executes side effects.
 Applying a Patch to a Backend specific object is considered a side-effect.
+In DOM speak, patching a DOM that removes then inserts a new DOM element is considered a side-effect.
+You can build up a list of actions to apply to the DOM then apply them all at once.
 * Backend: A UI environment specific object that knows how to render a VNode, take a patch and create a side-effecting action specific to a UI environment.
 It also knows how to run an IOAction.